 Mr Groser says critics ignore the risk to the environment from developing states.

 He says the belief that developed states are evil and countries in the developing world are benign is misplaced.

 Mr Groser thinks the world needs to change its focus if it wants to make a real impact on greenhouse gas emissions.

 He says New Zealand, Canada, Japan and other states think that extending Kyoto will be ineffective because emissions from the developed nations signing up to a new Kyoto have fallen to 14% of total emissions.

-Next story in Political: Two bills to do with children pulled from ballot
+Next story in Politics: Two bills to do with children pulled from ballot

 Copyright © 2012, Radio New Zealand